nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 "We quantify the risk of LLM hacking by replicating 37 data annotation tasks from 21 published social science research studies with 18 different models"

 ---

+So LLMs are very flexible/malleable, but also -- the outputs do derive from real data in a literal sense.

+---